 Unlike many states, Delaware does not have a cap on damages in birth injury lawsuits.
 Having no cap on pain and suffering damages in birth injury lawsuits can significantly impact the birth injury settlement amounts in Delaware.

-Without a cap on pain and suffering or any other damages, jurors have nearly unlimited power to award payouts that meet awful injuries our lawyers see in birth injury claims.
-This leads to higher compensation amounts from defendants who are more motivated to avoid going to trial and facing the possibility of an even larger jury award.
+Without a cap on pain and suffering or any other damages, jurors have nearly unlimited power to award payouts that meet the awful injuries our lawyers see in birth injury claims.
+This leads to higher compensation amounts from defendants who are more motivated to avoid trial and the possibility of an even larger jury award.
 Knowing that there is no maximum payout a jury can award makes defendants more willing to settle for a higher amount to avoid the uncertainty of a trial verdict.

 The Collateral Source Rule in Delaware Malpractice Lawsuits